-Instead of searching for instruments that are uncorrelated with the errors, this paper proposes to use the regressors (target variables) themselves in cases where the correlation between the target variables and the errors can be derived.
+Instead of focusing on instruments that are uncorrelated with the errors, this paper proposes to use the regressors themselves in cases where the non-zero correlation between the regressors and the errors can be derived.
 This approach will lead to possibly nonlinear bias-corrected moment conditions.
 In this paper this idea is applied to the estimation of short-T dynamic panel data models, and a new augmented Anderson-Hsiao (AAH) estimator is proposed without making additional restrictions.
 The basic idea has potential applications in other settings, including spatial panel data models.
+An application is provided by Pesaran and Yang (2021).
 The idea can also be exploited to estimate unknown parameters of a known distributional functional form of slope coefficients in short-T autoregressive or vector autoregressive panels with heterogenous slope coefficients, which we leave for future research.

 The proposed AAH estimator is applicable under less restrictive conditions on the initialization of the dynamic processes and the individual effects as compared to the leading first-difference and system-GMM methods advanced in the literature.
-It is, however, acknowledged that the AAH estimators can be less efficient asymptotically when the stricter requirements of the system GMM estimator proposed by Blundell and Bond hold.
+It is, however, acknowledged that AAH estimator can be less efficient asymptotically when the stricter requirements of the system GMM estimator proposed by Blundell and Bond hold.
 The robustness of the AAH estimators is likely to be an advantage in practice where it is not possible to know if the stronger requirements of the system-GMM estimators are met, and thus avoid possible estimation bias and incorrect inference.